The University of Liverpool Online MSc in Big Data Analytics consists of seven core modules and one elective module.

 To lay the foundation for successful study, and provide students with a comprehensive understanding of the key concepts associated with the computing environment.

-Start your personal and professional journey with this on-boarding module for the MSc in Cyber Security programme, where you will be introduced to the online learning environment.
+Start your personal and professional journey with this on-boarding module where you will be introduced to the online learning environment.
 The module provides a critical "state-of the-art" review of the domain of information technology (IT).
 It is designed to offer a wide-ranging understanding on topics such as software engineering, cyber security and big data analytics.
 By completing the module, you will have a comprehensive global view of the current IT landscape in the context of both commercial and non-commercial enterprises.
 The module blends both theory and practice, so that a solid foundation is provided for future study.

 To provide students with a comprehensive understanding of big data tools and techniques, related issues, and the different kinds of big data ecosystems that can be used to support advanced data analytics.